learn-co-curriculum/phase-0-configuring-the-learn-lab-gem/README.md

 Once you've pushed your solution up to GitHub, you then have to submit a link in Canvas.
 The gem provides one final step.
 It verifies you got all your tests to pass before submitting.
 We will have a new command called `learn-lab test`.
-This new command will output a token that you should copy paste into the comments field of your submission.
+This new command will output a token that you should copy and paste into the comments field of your submission.

 **Important**: Throughout the course, you may see instructions in labs to run